On the square root of the inverse different: Introduction

 \end{theorem}

-It follows at once that Theorem \ref{T:tboas} removes the locally abelian hypothesis from Theorem \ref{T:cv}.
-Our proof combines methods from \cite{AB} and \cite{AM} involving relative algebraic $K$-theory with the use of a non-abelian Galois-Jacobi sum.
-It is interesting to compare this latter aspect of our proof with the methods of \cite{CV16}, where abelian Jacobi sums play a critical role.
+Our proof of Theorem \ref{T:tboas} combines methods from \cite{AB} and \cite{AM} involving relative algebraic $K$-theory with the use of non-abelian Galois-Jacobi sums, the explicit computation by Fr\"ohlich and Queyrut of the local root numbers of dihedral representations and a detailed representation-theoretic analysis of the failure (in the relevant cases) of induction functors to commute with Adams operators.
+In particular, it is interesting to compare our use of Galois-Jacobi sums with the methods of \cite{CV16}, where abelian Jacobi sums play a critical role.